 Dr. Bodick is a co-founder and has served as our Chief Medical Officer since our inception in 2007.
 Previously, Dr. Bodick was at Eli Lilly and Company, where he founded Chorus and served as Chief Medical Officer and Chief Operating Officer.
 Prior to that, Dr. Bodick was responsible for early-phase clinical investigation at Lilly Research Laboratories.
 Dr. Bodick also was Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the development of computer-based systems to support image-intensive diagnosis.
 Dr. Bodick holds 14 patents in the areas of neuroscience and computer science and is the recipient of the Biomedical Research Service Award and the New Investigator Research Award from the National Institutes of Health.
 Dr. Bodick earned an AB from Cornell University, a PhD in neuroscience from Columbia University, an MD from the Albert Einstein College of Medicine and an MBA from the Wharton School of the University of Pennsylvania.

 Mr. Driscoll has served as our Chief Financial Officer since May 2013.
+Mr. Driscoll also serves on the Board of Directors of OXiGENE., a biopharmaceutical company.
 Prior to joining us, Mr. Driscoll was Chief Financial Officer at Novavax, Inc., a publicly traded biopharmaceutical company since 2009.
 Previously, Mr. Driscoll also served as Chief Financial Officer from 2007 to 2008, and subsequently Chief Executive Officer from 2008 to 2009, at Genelabs Technologies, Inc., a publicly traded biopharmaceutical and diagnostics company; Chief Financial Officer at Astraris, Inc., a private biotechnology company, from 2006 to 2007; and Chief Executive Officer at OXiGENE, Inc., a biopharmaceutical company, from 2002 to 2006.
 Mr. Driscoll earned a Bachelor’s degree in accounting and finance from Bentley University.

 Ms. Willwerth has more than 20 years of experience in pharmaceutical development.
 She joined Flexion Therapeutics from Viacell, where she was a member of the company’s Executive Management team and served as Vice President, Product Development, with management responsibility for the company’s interdisciplinary cellular therapy and fertility preservation development programs.
 Ms. Willwerth previously served as Senior Director, Product Development at The Medicines Company, where she focused on cardiovascular therapy clinical and product development.
 Prior to that, she held a number of ascendant clinical operations positions at Astra Pharmaceuticals and Biopure Corporation.
 Ms. Willwerth holds a BS in Biology, with high distinction, from Worcester Polytechnic Institute.